salozubz/WhatsApp-Db-Merger/README.md

 This script uses Linux so you will need a Linux environment to be able to run it.

-Make sure to put the full paths to the databases inside the dbs variable first. like this:

-dbs=("/home/msgstore1.db" "/home/msgstore2.db" "/home/msgstore3.db")
+pass the databases to merge as arguments.
+Eg
+./whats_db_merge.sh "/home/msgstore1.db" "/home/msgstore2.db" "/home/msgstore3.db

 Original databases won't be altered